 Difficulty: Challenging (4/5)

-Trek through the restricted Nar and Phu valleys — hidden Tibetan villages at the back of the Annapurna massif.
-You will walk 5-7 hours per day to a maximum of 4,300m.
+Trek through the restricted Upper Mustang region — the former Kingdom of Lo behind the Annapurna and Dhaulagiri massifs.
+You will walk 5-7 hours per day across high desert terrain reaching a maximum altitude of around 4,200m at the high passes.